 Blue Spring Lake

-Mesotrophic conditions dominate at Blue Spring Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
+Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 Blue Spring Lake reaches 27 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake's 136 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Blue Spring Lake ranks 4 of 8 in Jefferson County — solidly in the upper half of the local distribution.

 Zebra mussels have been documented at Blue Spring Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
 The fishery is bass-led, with 3 documented species across the lake's records.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-15.
 Grade methodology: LakeGrade methodology.